It’s Danganronpa: Trigger Happy Havoc as an anime! Except you’re looking at a watered down version of the visual novel. Why do we need this again?

 So during the trial, we learned that Byakuya had never actually met Sakura.
 However, Yasuhiro and Toko did and even managed to assault her without provocation.
 Aoi, as unsubtle as she is, attempts to move the trial along straight to the voting.
 But after being worked into a corner, Aoi admits to murdering Sakura.
 However, Makoto doesn’t believe her, explaining that it would be impossible for her to kill Sakura in a room that had been locked and had only one exit.

 The conclusion comes to that Sakura committed suicide.
 Aoi desperately tries to take the blame, revealing her real plan: getting everyone to choose the wrong culprit, so that they all get executed, including herself.
 The reason: she found a suicide note apparently left behind by Sakura, voicing her sorrow from the lack of trust from her fellow classmates.
+So Aoi blames everyone for her friend’s death and tries to take everyone down.

 However, it’s revealed that Monokuma forged this suicide note and decided to read out the real note left behind by Sakura.
 And this note reveals that Sakura killed herself, so that there will no longer be any reason for the remaining classmates to mistrust one another.
 And it turns out her plan worked, because the classmates are more fired up than ever to escape their situation.